Godot-Languages-Support/godot-lang-support/README.md

 ### By target platform
 - 🌍 Web
-- ⚡ On JIT banned platforms (Switch, iOS)
+- ⚡ On JIT restricted platforms (Switch, iOS) *

+* Switch support not available by default, a SDK and implementation is also needed.

 ## 🏆🥇 Production ready
    These languages are documented and stable.